Author's Note

 P.S.
 Beware the comm-discs!
 They are compromised!

 I read the letter again, then used the fire prism on my desk to destroy both the original and my painstakingly decoded copy.
-My fears were justified—Arin was in danger.
-And this time, it was dire.
+My fears were justified.
+Arin was in danger.
+And this time, there would be no easy rescue.

-Yet I still grappled with the implications.
-I had a general understanding of his current research, yes—but what, exactly, had he uncovered that he dared not write of, even in code?
+I had a general understanding of his current research, yes, but what, exactly, had he uncovered that he dared not write of, even in code?
 What childhood dream could he be referring to?
-A shadow of a thought flickered through my mind—a forgotten fragment, a wisp of memory from our earliest years playing in the vast halls of Castle Vorat.
-Then it disappeared amidst the mounting worry.
+A shadow of a thought flickered through my mind, a forgotten fragment from our earliest years in the vast halls of Castle Vorat.
+Then it was gone, swallowed by the mounting worry.

 I knew my brother well.
 He was never one to exaggerate a threat.
 He possessed a keen sense of his limits, and of when to seek help.
 If Arin’s instincts were sound—and they usually were—I could afford no further delay.